Lxnneke/HairSalon/README.md

 For now, this is what I did:
 > Set up the photos and files.
 No text or styles added yet, just the bare basics to get started.

+### Update 2:
+I have finished setting up all the text in the HTML (not all the classes yet though!) and set up the basics for CSS.
+I added a few photos I missed, the font link and the fontawesome links!

+My next step:
+> Start with the phone version for the first time.
+See how that works for me!